noiseprotocol/noise_spec/noise.md

 A `HandshakeState` responds to the following methods:

  * **`Initialize(preshared_key, name, new_s, new_e, new_rs, new_re)`**: Takes a
- concrete handshake `name` (see Section 9) and a `preshared_key` which may be empty or 256 bits.
+ `preshared_key` which may be empty or 256 bits, and a concrete handshake `name` (see Section 9 ).
 Also takes a set of DH keypairs and public keys for initializing local variables, any of which may be empty.

    * Calls `InitializeSymmetric(preshared_key, name)`.